-TTFields are delivered through a portable, medical device.
-The complete delivery system, which is designed to allow patients to go about their daily activities while receiving continuous cancer treatment, includes a portable electric field generator, transducer arrays, rechargeable batteries and accessories.
+Treatment with Tumor Treating Fields is delivered through a portable, medical device.
+The complete delivery system, called Optune for the treatment of GBM, includes a portable electric field generator, transducer arrays, rechargeable batteries and accessories.
 Sterile, single-use transducer arrays are placed directly on the skin in the region surrounding the tumor and connected to the electric field generator to deliver therapy.
 Transducer arrays are changed when hair growth or the hydrogel reduces array adhesion to the skin, which is typically two to three times per week for our GBM patients.
 The therapy is designed to be delivered continuously throughout the day and night and efficacy is strongly correlated to compliance.
 If the device is not on, the patient is not being treated.
 The electric field generator can be run from a standard power outlet or carried with a battery in a specially designed bag that we provide to patients.
+Including the battery, Optune weighs approximately 2.7 pounds.

-TTFields penetrate the volume of tissue between the arrays.
+Tumor Treating Fields penetrates the volume of tissue between the arrays.
 The distribution of the field within a certain part of the body depends on the exact layout of the transducer arrays and the passive electrical properties, mainly resistance, of the different tissues between them.
 Array placement is optimized for each patient using proprietary software called NovoTAL, based on morphometric measurements of the patient's anatomy according to a recent MRI scan and the location of the tumor.